Nissan Pathfinder: Year-to-year changes

+The Terrano Regulus continued to use the VG33E engine (and the 3-litre turbodiesel inline-four), although the short-lived V6 2WD option was discontinued again in September 2001, along with some minor changes.

 2002 Infiniti QX: Cruise control designed to maintain a set distance from other traffic was the main addition for 2002.
 The QX4 shared Nissan's Intelligent Cruise Control with Infiniti's flagship Q45 sedan.
 Employing laser sensors, the system was designed to automatically speed or slow the QX4 to keep it a constant distance from cars ahead.
 Also new for 2002 was a revised audio system, plus audio controls for the available leather/wood steering wheel.
 The optional rear-seat video entertainment system offered a choice of VCR or DVD player.
+The Japanese-market Terrano Regulus was discontinued in August 2002.

 2003 Infiniti QX: Additional standard equipment for 2003 included curtain-type side airbags, available for the first time.
 New standard equipment that had previously been part of the Premium Package included 17-inch wheels, a driver-seat memory system, and a leather/woodgrain steering wheel with audio controls.
 Options included heated front/rear seats and a videotape or DVD rear-seat entertainment system.
 A power moonroof that came standard.

 The QX4 was discontinued in 2003, and its position in price was taken by the FX35/45 crossover SUV.
 The last QX4 was manufactured during November 2002.
 The QX4 was succeeded by the larger QX56 in 2004.

 Third generation (R51; 2004)

 In August 2003, Nissan unveiled Dunehawk Concept and showcased it at the IAA 2003 in Frankfurt (R51 design patents filed 8 September 2003), previewing the next Pathfinder's design.
 At the 2004 North American International Auto Show, Nissan unveiled a completely redesigned Pathfinder for the 2005 model year.
 The new R51 Pathfinder uses the Nissan F-Alpha platform.
 It is powered by a 4.0 L V6 engine VQ40DE (266 hp, 288 lbft) or a 2.5 L YD25DDT (126 kW, 403 Nm) turbodiesel.

-The larger Pathfinder Armada debuted in late 2004, but was based on the Titan full-sized pickup truck and dropped the "Pathfinder" prefix in 2005.
+The larger Pathfinder Armada debuted in late 2003, but was based on the Titan full-sized pickup truck and dropped the "Pathfinder" prefix in 2005.

 The 2005 model introduced a third row of seats to the Pathfinder line for the first time.

 2008 facelift (US and Middle East)

 The facelifted 2008 Pathfinder debuted at the 2007 Chicago Auto Show.
-Some of the badge positions on the rear liftgate were tweaked, and this version also received the Titan's 5.6-liter V8 engine rated at 310 hp and 388 lbft.
+Some of the badge positions on the rear liftgate were tweaked, and this version also received the Titan's 5.6-litre V8 engine rated at 310 hp and 388 lbft.